hadrienj/hadrienj.github.io/_posts/2018-03-02-Deep-Learning-Book-Series-Introduction.md

 # Enjoy

-I hope that will find something interesting in that series.
+I hope that you will find something interesting in that series.
 I tried to be as accurate as I could.
 If you find errors/misunderstandings/typos… Please report it!
 You can send me emails or open issues and pull request in the notebooks Github.

 # References